pivotal/docs-tap/scst-store/add_data.md

 Currently, only CycloneDX XML and JSON files are accepted.

-Source commits and image files have been tested; additional file types (e.g., JAR) may work but these have not been fully tested.
+Source commits and image files are tested.
+Additional file types, for example, JAR, might work because they are not fully tested.

-> If using a non-source commit or image file type, be sure your CycloneDX file's `component.version` field is non-null, as the database expects a unique identifier.
+>**Note:** If you use a non-source commit or image file type, ensure the `component.version` field in the CycloneDX file is non-null, because the database expects a unique identifier.

 ## <a id='gen-cyclone'></a>Generate a CycloneDX File